Small Space Gardening: How To Grow Peas In Pots & Make A Trellis For Them

 A smaller pot also means less room for the roots, even if they are shallow.
 And that means that the plant won’t grow as big and the yield will be less.

-Smaller pots will also dry out quicker, so you have to keep on top with the watering.
+Smaller pots will also dry out quicker, so you have to keep on top of the watering.

 So, if you consider all these things, you could give it a go.